 Open to Change

-The Back on TRAC program is leveraged development and treatment for students facing potential separation from the university due to drug or alcohol issues.
+The Open to Change Track B program is leveraged development and treatment for students suspended from the university due to drug or alcohol issues.
 The program emphasizes accountability and personal responsibility while providing on-campus treatment resources, case management, peer support, and individually tailored contracts.
-The program is based upon the community drug court model combined with the best practices of Student Affairs and Higher Education.
-Upon completion of an individually tailored contract, the Back on TRAC program is organized in three phases.
+Upon completion of an individually tailored contract, the Open to Change Track B program is organized in three phases plus an after-care program.
 The first phase of the program focuses heavily on initial comprehensive intake assessment and transitioning to abstinence.
-The second phase is designed to empower students to explore and maximize their potential Self-exploration activities are fused into the treatment over breaks, as educational sanctions, and even rewards.
+The second phase is designed to empower students to explore and maximize their potential.
+Self-exploration activities are fused into the treatment over breaks, as educational sanctions, and even rewards.
 Phase three enables students to transition from the structure of the program to empower personal decision-making and realistic goals around legal substance use.
 Cost: $200 for first month; $100/month thereafter PLUS the cost of testing

 DAY Programs offers a variety of topical workshops to help students gain awareness in particular competency areas.
 Refer to the “Group Workshops” section of the Groups and Workshops page for available dates and times for the current semester.